 –Laura Albers, Mental Health Therapist and Master Certified Wellness Coach with The IAWP at Albers Mind & Body Wellness

-What Are the Health Risks Associated with Artificial Sweeteners?
+What Are the Risks Associated with Them?

 As mentioned above, most studies aren’t able to prove whether artificial sweeteners are dangerous or safe.